tylerwgoza/react-style/README.md

 If you want to use media queries inside the `render` function, we recommend using `window.matchMedia`.

-Currently not supported by React Style Syntax helpers.

 ## What's wrong with CSS/SCSS/less?
 A lot, and @vjeux covered it pretty good in his presentation: [CSS in JS][css-in-js]